Saturday, June 10, 2017

 Bouvet Island is one of the most isolated places on the face of the planet.
 The closest land of any kind is the uninhabited coast of Queen Maud Land in Antarctica, 1100 miles away.
 It's not on any shipping routes, has no interesting or precious resources, and its sole purpose today is the location of a weather station on one of the few stretches of ground where boats can land.
 In 1964 the British and South African government went to Bouvet Island to establish a weather station.
 They found a 20 foot boat of a lifeboat or whaler type, a single set of oars, a 40 gallon drum, and a "copper flotation or buoyancy tank" that had been cut open for some unknown reason.
 No human remains or traces of habitation were found.
 The life threatening weather and aggressive wildlife allowed them only 45 minutes to determine if the area was suitable for the weather station.
 The worsening weather forced the crew to return to Cape Town.
 Two years later, a follow up expedition found no trace of the rowboat or the damaged equipment.

 On February 13, 1748, Simon Reed took his new bride, Annette, aboard his ship, Lady Lovibond.
 They were going on a cruise to Portugal.
 At the time, it was considered bad luck to bring a woman on a ship.
 Unfortunately for all on board, the first mate was in love with the captain's wife.
-In a fit of jealous rage, he took control of the wheel and steered the Lovibond towards the notorious Goodwin Sands resulting in the death of everyone on board.
+In a fit of jealous rage, he took control of the wheel and steered the Lovibond towards the notorious Goodwin Sands resulting in the death of everyone onboard.
 Fifty years later to the day, in 1798, 2 separate ships saw a phantom ship sailing the Goodwin Sands.
-Then on February 13, 1848, another 50 years later, local fisherman saw a vessel wreck in the area and lifeboats were went to investigate but no sign could be found of a ship on the sands.
+Then on February 13, 1848, another 50 years later, local fisherman saw a vessel wreck in the area and lifeboats were sent to investigate, but no sign could be found of a ship on the sands.
 In 1948, another 50 year increment, the Lovibond was seen again and was described as having an eerie green glow.

 And finally, probably the most famous ghost ship of all…